Short Solent: Design and development

 The Short S.45 Solent was a high-wing monoplane flying boat of aluminium construction.
 Power was provided by four Bristol Hercules engines.

 The aircraft could be fitted for 24 passengers with day and night accommodation or 36 day passengers.
 The cabins (four on the lower deck and two on the upper) could be used to sleep four or seat six.
-The upper deck included a lounge/dining area next to kitchen; the lower deck had two dressing rooms, toilets and three freight compartments.
+The upper deck included a lounge/dining area next to a kitchen; the lower deck had two dressing rooms, toilets and three freight compartments.

 The flight crew was five (two pilots, navigator, and radio operator with the flight engineer in a separate compartment behind the flight deck opposite crew rest berths) and there were two stewards to attend to the passengers.

-Use
+Operational history

 The Solent II introduced by BOAC could carry 34 passengers and 7 crew.
 Between 1948 and 1950, BOAC operated their Solents on the three-times weekly scheduled service from Southampton to Johannesburg taking a route down the Nile and across East Africa.
 The journey took four days, including overnight stops.
 The Solents replaced Avro Yorks running the service.

 The last Solent-operated service on the route departed from Berth 50 at Southampton on 10 November 1950, bringing BOAC's flying-boat operations to an end.

 Tasman Empire Airways Limited (TEAL) operated four Solent IVs and one Solent II between 1949 and 1960 on their scheduled routes between Sydney, Fiji, Auckland and Wellington.
 The last TEAL Solent service was flown between Fiji and Tahiti on 14 September 1960 by ZK-AMO, RMA Aranui, which is now preserved.
 The TEAL Solents could carry 45 passengers and all versions of the type provided a great deal of space and luxury compared with contemporary or modern land-based aircraft.

 Several Solents served Aquila Airways on their routes from Southampton to Madeira and the Canary Islands using ex BOAC and TEAL aircraft.
 On 15 November 1957, Aquila Airways G-AKNU, a Solent III, crashed near Chessell, Isle of Wight, after it experienced loss of power to two engines.
 The crash killed 45 out of the 58 on board.
 British commercial flying-boat operations ceased on 30 September 1958 when Aquila Airways withdrew its Madeira service.